 What's the best car mount for Google Pixel?

-The Google Pixel and Pixel XL are gorgeous and you're going to want to hold onto them all the time, but that's just plain unsafe when you're driving, and in most cases, it's illegal.
-You need to pick up a great car mount and we have some favorites to share with you!
+The Google Pixel and Pixel XL are gorgeous and you're going to want to hold onto them all the time, but that's just plain unsafe when you're driving — and depending where you live, it's often illegal!
+You need to pick up a great car mount, and we have some favorites to share with you!

 - Spigen Air Vent Magnetic Car Mount

 - Anker CD Slot Magnetic Universal Phone Holder

 - Kenu Airframe Plus Portable Car Mount